Battle of al-Harra: Battle

 The negotiations between Ibn Uqba and the Medinans faltered, and clashes ensued.
 The Medinan horsemen marched against Ibn Uqba in the Harra, and may have advanced as far as Ibn Uqba's litter, from which he commanded his troops.
 Upon their approach, Ibn Uqba confronted them on horseback and actively participated in the fighting.
 The Medinans gained an early advantage, but were ultimately overtaken by the Syrians and several Ansarite and Qurayshite notables were slain, including Ibn Hanzala, eight of his sons and a handful of other men from the Medinan elite.

 Squadrons of Medinan mawali, fighting under the command of the mawla Yazid ibn Hurmuz, defended a large section of the ditch, and held off an assault by the Syrians, refusing demands to surrender.
 The historians Wahb ibn Jarir (d.
 822) and al-Samhudi (d.
-1533) held that Medinan lines were compromised by the defection of the Banu Haritha, who gave Marwan and his horse riders access through their quarter in Medina, enabling them to assault the Medinans at the Harra from the rear.
-The Quraysh under Ibn Muti al-Adawi fled the battlefield and headed for safety to Ibn al-Zubayr in Mecca.
+1533) held that Medinan lines were compromised by the defection of the Banu Haritha, whose members gave Marwan and his horse riders access through their quarter in Medina, enabling them to assault the Medinans at the Harra from the rear.
+The Quraysh under Ibn Muti fled the battlefield and headed for safety to Ibn al-Zubayr in Mecca.
 According to al-Waqidi, the battle concluded on 26 August 683.
 The fighting lasted less than a day.